brandonpittman/site/src/content/books/thucydides-the-war-of-the-peloponnesians-and-the-athenians.md

 ---
-title: "Thucydides: The War of the Peloponnesians and the Athenians"
+title: "The War of the Peloponnesians and the Athenians"
 author: Thucydides
 status: unread
 ---